Season 1, Episode 1: Pilot17 September 1966

 Cinnamon works to stop a munitions magnate who is supplying arms to neo-nazis.
 She reawakens memories of his late wife, who was murdered by Hitler.

 17 December 1967

 The team's latest mission has them trying to root out a network of spies, who were brought in by an American photographer.
-Problem is the code that he and his handlers communicate with unbreakable.
+The problem is the code that he and his handlers communicate with is unbreakable.
 So they devise a plan to get him to reveal the method of decoding his communications.
 And their plan has him asking for Cinnamon to pose for him.
-And during their photo shoot she displays knowledge of bio chemistry which the photographer decides to exploit.
+During their photo shoot she displays knowledge of bio chemistry which the photographer decides to exploit.

 Season 2, Episode 16: The Spy7 January 1968